Kimiblock/moeOS.config/readme.md

 Things just work, with a touch of security.
 No need to fiddle with printers and hybrid graphics.

+For a list of breaking changes, see `/usr/share/moeOS-Docs/NEWS`

 ---

 <h1 align="center">